 The Scripture quotations are from the New American Bible with Revised New Testament and Revised Psalms.
 Copyright © 1991, 1986, and 1970 by the Confraternity of Christian Doctrine, Washington, D.C.
 Used by the permission of the copyright owner.
 All Rights Reserved.
 No part of the New American Bible may be reproduced in any form without permission in writing from the copyright owner.)

+Brian Singer-Towns, MThS

+Singer-Towns is a senior editor, author, and workshop presenter for Saint Mary’s Press and an adjunct faculty member for Saint Mary’s University in Winona, MN.